canonical/avalanche-k8s-operator/CONTRIBUTING.md

   implementation, you can reach us at
   [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev) or [Discourse](https://discourse.charmhub.io/).
 - All enhancements require review before being merged.
-Besides the code quality and test coverage, the review will also take into account the resulting user experience for Juju administrators using this charm.
+Apart from code quality and test coverage, the review will also take into account the resulting user experience for Juju administrators using this charm.